sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ## How does registry and discovery work in Spring based application using Eureka server?
-To use Eureka in Spring Java based application the Eureka server will need to be running.
-This Eureka server will act as the registry server where all the microservices can register themselves.
-Once registered, any client wanting to connect and communincate with each can use service discovery to find an instance of that service to establish communicatication.
+To use Eureka in a Spring application the Eureka server component will need to be integrated within.
+This Eureka server will act as the registry server where microservices can register themselves.
+Once registered, any client wanting to connect and communicate with each can use service discovery to find an instance of that service to establish communication.

 ### Service Registry server
 A Eureka server can be created using a Springboot application.
 For a maven based build use the following dependency in a `pom.xml` file: